 Dressage Canada (DC) is the division of EC that deals strictly with Dressage.
 You may be required to have a DC membership, depending on the level of showing you choose.
 Holding a DC Membership allows you to gain points towards year-end DC awards.
 As well, you will receive a copy of the OMNIBUS (test booklet) when you join.
-Dressage Canada Memberships can be purchased at the same time as your EC Sport License or separately on their website.
+Dressage Canada Memberships are included in your EC Sport License.

 Canadian Dressage Owners and Riders Association (CADORA) is a separate organization devoted to the domestic development of Dressage in Canada.
 It oversees the bronze and silver dressage circuit, and it organizes and runs the silver year end championships.
 Also, it sponsors various clinics to promote classical dressage.
 It has division within its organization based on geographical location.
 The London Dressage Association is an Associate Club of CADORA Ontario.
 Membership is voluntary but qualifies you for CADORA year end awards, the receipt of the CADORA newsletter, the chance to participate in CADORA clinics and the CADORA OMNIBUS.
 CADORA Memberships can be purchased with your LDA Membership.